encgoo/Microservices/README.md

 ## Prerequites
 ### Minikube
 Minikube is used to create local Kubernetes cluster.
-This POC runs on Debian 9 VM.
-Refer to [Minikube](../Kubernetes/README.md) for instruction on installing minikube on Debian 9 VM.

-Or follow this [link](https://vocon-it.com/2018/11/19/single-node-kubernetes-cluster-1-installing-minikube-on-centos/) to install minikube on CentOS 8. _Note_: Use minikube v0.30.0.
-The latest one might not work.
+Follow this [link](https://vocon-it.com/2018/11/19/single-node-kubernetes-cluster-1-installing-minikube-on-centos/) to install minikube on CentOS 8. _Note_: Use minikube v0.30.0.
+The latest version of minikube is difficult to setup because of the swap issue.

-Run this to make sure everything is working first.
+Once installed, run this to make sure everything is working first.

 * Start minicube